oleshkooo/npm-cpace/readme.md

-## Automatic re-running
+## Notice
 cpace was written to restart C and C++ applications.
 If your script exits cleanly, cpace will continue to monitor the file and restart it if there are any changes.

-## Notice
+If there is an error, cpace will notify you in the console.\
+\
+Tested on Windows 10, Windows 11.\
+\
 With cpace you can't use `cin >>`, `gets()`, `getchar()`, `getline()` and similar functions to get data from the console *(maybe this will be fixed in the future)*.